 The next time you speak up in a meeting, you’ll find there is much greater fluidity to your speech and you’ll be drawing on a bigger vocabulary base.

 DON'T DISQUALIFY YOURSELF AT THE END OF YOUR STATEMENT

 We hear a lot about women apologizing for their answers in advance and how we should nix this from our speech.
 What we hear less about, is discrediting yourself at the end of a statement or an idea.

 This can be as simple as ending a presentation with one of the following colloquialisms: I guess, I don’t know, I think.
 Make sure that you are ending as strong as you start.
 Be certain beginning, middle, and end.

-Sometimes when we get to the end of what we say, and it isn’t resonating quite right with a room, we get nervous and qualify.
-Stick to your guns, even if the room doesn’t agree, you can still sit back down with as much gusto with which you stood up.
+Sometimes when we get to the end of what we say, and it isn’t resonating quite right with a room, we get nervous and qualify it with a, "does that make sense?"
+Stick to your verbal guns, even if the room doesn’t agree.
+You can still sit back down with as much gusto with which you stood up.

 Have tips for speaking up in meetings?
 Share in the comments below!